How will we use your information?

 Pay/Pensions and contractual benefits

 We use your bank details and national insurance number so that we can make salary payments, pension deductions, tax and national insurance contributions and administer your pension.
-Southampton City Council share your information with an external service provider, Capita HR Pay, who manage these functions and hold your information securely on behalf of the Council.
-For further information on how Capita Plc use your information and your rights, please contact Capita HR Pay – firstname.lastname@example.org or Capita HR Pay, 1st Floor, One Guildhall Square, Southampton, SO14 7FP.
+For further information on how we use your information and your rights, please contact Pay – HR.Pay@Southampton.gov.uk or HR Pay, 1st Floor, One Guildhall Square, Southampton, SO14 7FP.

 Workforce & diversity information